kavinkumar807/Fein/README.md

 * Contributing
 * License

+**To Run GenerateAst Tool =>** java tool/GenerateAst "Your Path where the class need to be generate"

 ## Introduction
 * What problem does your language solve?
 * What are its core concepts and paradigms?